hyoungkyeu8359/online-resume/README.md

 ## Authors and Acknowledgments:

-- GitHub Pages and the jekyll-theme-slate provided by GitHub was very helpful for hosting my resume.
+GitHub Pages and the jekyll-theme-slate provided by GitHub was very helpful for hosting my resume.

-- Thanks to Group 6 for reviewing my resume.
+Thanks to Group 6 for reviewing my resume:
+- Ryan Campbell - Peer reviewed this guide
+- Joshua Moreira - Peer reviewed this guide
+- Ikram Khan Shipon - Peer reviewed this guide
+- Anton Sikorsky - Peer reviewed this guide

 ## FAQs